-In addition, the event our business grows rapidly or there is uncertainty in the macroeconomic climate, additional financing resources could be necessary in the current or future fiscal years.
+Additionally, in the event that our business grows rapidly or there is uncertainty in the macroeconomic climate, additional financing resources could be necessary in the current or future fiscal years.
 There is no assurance that we will be able to obtain equity or debt financing at acceptable terms, or at all, in the future.

-Adverse changes in the interest rates for our borrowings could adversely affect our financial condition.
+Adverse changes in the interest rates of our borrowings could adversely affect our financial condition.